-Don’t worry, there’s still time and there are plenty of other no fee banks in the sea that fit your needs.
-Now you just need to break up with your traditional bank account and figure out how to close it.
+Don’t worry, there’s still time and there are plenty of other no-fee bank accounts in the sea that fit your needs.
 If you feel like you’re ready to part ways with your bank an open new account with a better banking option, take a look at our primer on how to close a bank account at the top 5 big banks.

 Wells Fargo has seen a flurry of press coverage in recent years — and not the good kind.
 As it turned out, Wells Fargo employees created millions of fraudulent accounts in order to try and inflate their sales numbers, according to the New York Times and other news outlets.
 Not only did Wells Fargo create fake accounts, but employees received bonuses for meeting phony sales goals, too.